 One of the most charming spots in the city is Het Park bij de Euromast, designed in 1852 by Dutch architect Zocher and his son and inspired by the English country style.
 Summer or winter, Rotterdam locals find their way to Het Park for a brisk stroll or a friendly football match.

 Other popular city parks include Museumpark, Vroesenpark and Zuiderpark, used all summer for picnics, sports and play.
 The parks regularly host outdoor festivals where visitors can enjoy music, theatre and congenial company while wiggling their toes in lush grass.

 Besides the city parks, Rotterdam harbours many ‘secret’ green spots that you’ll never stumble across by accident.
 Did you know that the roof of the Schieblock building houses a rooftop farm that grows vegetables and serves a delicious lunch menu from its own harvest?
-Or that Rotterdam West has an authentic urban farm called Uit Je Eigen Stad, which has a fantastic restaurant and a weekly market selling fresh homegrown produce?
+Or that Rotterdam West has a creative and green free state called Weelde where you can also stop for a drink and a snack.
 Families with young children will love the Speeldernis, a nature playground where tree trunks, mud and playground equipment made from natural materials offer infinite opportunities to explore.
 Discover Rotterdam’s less well-known green spaces first-hand!